SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

         is equivalent to calling :code:`recordset.write({'field': value})`.

 .. seealso::
-   - Reference documentation for the :meth:`@api.model_create_multi <odoo.api.model_create_multi>`
+   - Reference documentation on the :meth:`@api.model_create_multi <odoo.api.model_create_multi>`
      decorator.
-   - Reference documentation for the :meth:`create <odoo.models.Model.create>` method.
+   - Reference documentation on the :meth:`create <odoo.models.Model.create>` method.
-   - Reference documentation for the :meth:`write <odoo.models.Model.write>` method.
+   - Reference documentation on the :meth:`write <odoo.models.Model.write>` method.
-   - Reference documentation for the :meth:`unlink <odoo.models.Model.unlink>` method.
+   - Reference documentation on the :meth:`unlink <odoo.models.Model.unlink>` method.
-   - Reference documentation for the :meth:`browse <odoo.models.Model.browse>` method.
+   - Reference documentation on the :meth:`browse <odoo.models.Model.browse>` method.
-   - Reference documentation for the :meth:`exists <odoo.models.Model.exists>` method.
+   - Reference documentation on the :meth:`exists <odoo.models.Model.exists>` method.

 .. exercise::
    #.
 Move a property to the :guilabel:`Offer Received` state when its first offer is received.